Norethisterone: Other activities

 Norethisterone is a very weak inhibitor of CYP2C9 and CYP3A4 (IC50 = 46 μM and 51 μM, respectively), but these actions require very high concentrations of norethisterone that are far above therapeutic circulating levels (which are in the nanomolar range) and hence are probably not clinically relevant.

 Norethisterone and some of its 5α-reduced metabolites have been found to produce vasodilating effects in animals that are independent of sex steroid receptors and hence appear to be non-genomic in mechanism.

 Norethisterone stimulates the proliferation of MCF-7 breast cancer cells in vitro, an action that is independent of the classical PRs and is instead mediated via the progesterone receptor membrane component-1 (PGRMC1).
 Certain other progestins act similarly in this assay, whereas progesterone acts neutrally.
 It is unclear if these findings may explain the different risks of breast cancer observed with progesterone and progestins in clinical studies.

 Antigonadotropic effects

 Due to its progestogenic activity, norethisterone suppresses the hypothalamic–pituitary–gonadal axis (HPG axis) and hence has antigonadotropic effects.
 The estrogenic activity of norethisterone at high doses would also be expected to contribute to its antigonadotropic effects.
 Due to its antigonadotropic effects, norethisterone suppresses gonadal sex hormone production, inhibits ovulation in women, and suppresses spermatogenesis in men.

-The ovulation-inhibiting dosage of both oral norethisterone and oral NETA is about 0.5 mg/day in women.
+The ovulation-inhibiting dosage of both oral norethisterone and oral norethisterone acetate is about 0.5 mg/day in women.
 However, some conflicting data exist, suggesting that higher doses might be necessary for full inhibition of ovulation.
-An intramuscular injection of 200 mg NETE has been found to prevent ovulation and suppress levels of estradiol, progesterone, luteinizing hormone (LH), and follicle-stimulating hormone (FSH) in women.
+An intramuscular injection of 200 mg norethisterone enanthate has been found to prevent ovulation and suppress levels of estradiol, progesterone, luteinizing hormone (LH), and follicle-stimulating hormone (FSH) in women.